 Append the URLs

-Now that UTM is enabled, you'll need to append the Registration URL and/or Widget Codes so your services can collect UTM data.
+Now that UTM is enabled, you'll need to append the Lead Retrieval URL or Registration URL and/or Widget Codes so we can collect UTM data.
 To learn how to find the Registration URL or Widget Codes, check this out.
+For Lead Retrieval Purchase Forms, check this out.

 Depending on where you're publishing the URL/Widgets, the process for configuring UTM parameters may vary from platform to platform, so refer to each one's instructions on how to configure them.
 As an example, here are Facebook's instructions on configuring UTM parameters for ad campaigns.